 Day-trippers and staycationers alike are relishing the opportunity to be able to take their SUP with them wherever they want.
-As the popularity of paddle boarding continues to grow and with SUP offering something for everyone, more and more people are looking to purchase their own board, but choosing which board is right for you, can be a minefield.
+As the popularity of paddle boarding continues to grow and with SUP offering something for everyone, more and more people are looking to buy a SUP but deciding how to choose a paddle board can be a minefield.
 The options for your day of SUP’ing are endless, meaning so are your SUP choices.
-You can head out for a relaxing paddle on a calm lake or catch some waves in the ocean to really get your heart rate up, or you may want to try your hand at downward dog or even compete in events, like we said, the opportunities are endless.
+You can head out for a relaxing paddle on a calm lake or catch some waves in the ocean to really get your heart rate up, or you may want to try your hand at the downward dog or even compete in events, like we said, the opportunities are endless.
 Whatever your SUP aim, having the right one is key.
-But, with an overwhelming amount of boards out there and so much knowledge widely available, how do you choose a SUP which is right for you?
+But, with an overwhelming amount of boards out there and so much knowledge widely available, how to choose a paddle board which is right for you?
 Have a read of our insider guide below to find out the best way to choose the right paddle board for you.

-When choosing a stand up paddle board we believe there are 4 fundamental factors to consider are:
+When buying a paddleboard we believe there are 4 fundamental factors to consider are:

 - How experienced as a SUP’er you are